+The development of robots that work cooperatively with people is of critical importance for furthering advancements in manufacturing, medicine, healthcare, military, and consumer applications.
+Central to this goal is the development of technologies that are adaptable to changing task and user needs.
 The Robot Autonomy and Interactive Learning research group at Worcester Polytechnic Institute (WPI) focuses on the development of interactive robotic and software systems.
 Our work aims to provide everyday people with the ability to customize the functionality of autonomous devices.
 Our research spans the fields of robot learning, adjustable autonomy, crowdsourcing, multi-robot teaming and human-robot interaction.

-[01/21/2013] Ben Suay's paper on "Learning from Demonstration with Multiple Techniques" has been accepted to the HRI Pioneers workshop in Tokyo.
+[01/2013] Ben Suay's paper on "Learning from Demonstration with Multiple Techniques" has been accepted to the HRI Pioneers workshop in Tokyo.